clinton-r/usefulKateScripts/README.md

 ## clipboard_append.js

 Adds commands to cut&append to clipboard, copy&append to clipboard, and swap the selection with the clipboard.
+The commands are added to the Tools | Scripts | Editing menu.
+Keyboard shortcuts are listed next to the items in that menu.